EV Maintenance After 5 Years: Is the “Out of Warranty” Shock Real?

 4. How I’m Prepping My Own EV (And You Should Too)

-2. Software is Maintenance: Keep your car updated.
-Sometimes a “repair” is just a software patch that you can download in your garage.
+Software is like maintenance for your vehicle: you need to keep your electric vehicle updated.
+Sometimes a repair for your vehicle is just a software patch that you can download in your garage for your electric vehicle.

 The Verdict: Don’t Panic